 Q: I’m in a rut and I want to switch things up but I hate going to the gym.
 Is there anything I can do alongside running to make myself a better runner?

 A: Buy yourself a jump rope.
-Many people overlook the powers of skipping but the benefits of this activity aren’t limited to recess-time entertainment.
+Many people overlook the powers of skipping, but the benefits of this activity aren’t limited to recess-time entertainment.
 As an adult, you can skip to bump up your fitness and make running easier.
-Like running, skipping is a great high-impact cardio workout and it compliments running quite nicely.
-That’s especially because it uses many of the same muscle groups.
-This activity has leg muscles in constant motion and is great for working the calves, quads, core and glutes (muscles runners rely on) as well as the shoulders, biceps and triceps which runners sometimes ignore.
+Like running, skipping is a great high-impact cardio workout and it complements running quite nicely, because it uses many of the same muscle groups.
+This activity has leg muscles in constant motion and is great for working the calves, quads, core and glutes (which are very important for running) as well as the shoulders, biceps and triceps, which runners sometimes ignore.
+It also counts as a low-level plyometric exercise.
 Slip this into your routine to get in cardio while actually gaining strength in your upper body.
 Side note: It’s also a great on-the-go activity for travel or when you can’t get outside.

-Add this to your week not as a running replacement but as a complimentary exercise.
-Start off with basic skipping or shake it up by alternating the foot that touches down to create a motion more similar to running.
+Add this to your week, not as a running replacement but as a complementary exercise.
+Start off with basic skipping, or shake it up by alternating the foot that touches down to create a motion more similar to running.